Table of Contents:

 The only things not in the toolbelt that you may need are feathers and a vial - these can still be bought from the smuggler.
 It is advised you get some feathers at the beginning of your dungeon, as these may still be needed to complete the floor, but the only use for vials now is to make potions.

 Within a dungeon, your main goal is to open as many rooms as you can.
 A number of doors involve the use of dungeoneering "keys".
 There are a possible 48 different keys to be found in any dungeon, though the max you will come across in any one dungeon is around 20-30.
 Keys can be found in any room but the boss room, and will match up to a door found in the dungeon.
 When you pick up a key it goes into a storage that you can see in the top left corner of your screen.
 Any player in your party can access this, and therefore any player can open a key door when the party has the key.
 Simply click "unlock" on a key door to use the key and unlock the door.

 There are doors (see the list below) that require the use of one of your skills.
-It is possible to fail any one of the doors and take high damage (varies from 100-550), so make sure that you have an extra supply of food.
+It is possible to fail any one of the doors and take high damage (up to in excess of 5,000), so make sure that you have an extra supply of food.
 The damage taken can be reduced by certain skiller class rings.
 The level requirements and experience rewards you get for each door will vary, and sometimes you might not have the necessary levels to get past them.
 For example, some door might require you to have a level of 102 in a particular skill.
 You can however use potion to temporarily boost your level.

 |Door Image||Required Skill|